-I enjoy verbs, events, early conceptual representations, replicability, open science, and metadata
+I enjoy verbs, events, early conceptual representations, replicability, open science, and metadata.

 I'm broadly interested in questions about how early development informs how we understand adult cognition and language.
 First, how are pre- or non-linguistic concepts like causation, agency and physical space mapped to language?
 Second, how do early cognitive capacities like social cognition and awareness of information structure impact language learning and use?
 More specifically, I am interested in how children (and adults) use syntactic structures to make inferences about what sentences mean, and to choose the right things to say to get their own meanings across.
-I study how children use their conceptual and linguistic representations of causation to make inferences about particular events in the world, and about the meanings of syntactic structures such as the transitive (Jane broke the lamp) and periphrastic causative (Jane made the lamp break).
+I study how children use their conceptual and linguistic representations of causation and motion to make inferences about particular events in the world, and about the meanings of syntactic structures such as the transitive (Jane broke the lamp) and periphrastic causative (Jane made the lamp break).

-Most recent things I've written/adapted can be found on Gitub or OSF.
+Most other recent things I've written/adapted can be found on Gitub or OSF.
 Stay tuned for some highlight panels here.
 Feel free to reuse and adapt any of those experimental scripts or the ones here, with citation.

 Here is a link to an older page of resources, including an implementation of Talk2Tobii and the Willow python package, and a little R script called CLANtoR that very slowly gives you CHILDES corpora in a data frame.
 Update 10/6/17: don't use CLANtoR, use childes-db!!